Fat Hen, Lamb's quarters or Goose foot

 930ml -1.8L

 Apply in high volume to actively growing weeds.
-DO NOT mow for 2 days before application.
-Some transitory damage may occur to fine turf grasses
+DO NOT mow for 2 days before use.
+You may see some transitory damage on fine turf.

 Nutmeg